jooy2/flaru/README.md

 ![Logo Image](.github/resources/readme-screenshot.webp)

-This is **Unofficial Ruffle Flash Player** Based on [Ruffle Flash Emulator](https://ruffle.rs).
+**Flaru** is an unofficial emulator based on [Ruffle Flash Emulator](https://ruffle.rs).
+Created to provide a friendly interface and enhanced playing experience.

-I'm not the official developer of Ruffle.
-For issues and documentation related to the emulator, please refer to the official Ruffle repository documentation below.

-**Official Ruffle Desktop Player** is here!: https://github.com/ruffle-rs/ruffle
+This is unofficial, so if you are looking for the official desktop Ruffle app, please visit the following link: https://github.com/ruffle-rs/ruffle

-(\*This is just an emulator and does not contain any games.)
+(This app does not contain any SWF game files.)

-> Flaru for mobile (POC/WIP) is here: https://github.com/jooy2/flaru-mobile

 </div>

 ## ⭐ Features

-- ✅ It is a desktop player that not only replaces Adobe Flash Player, but also makes it easy to use Ruffle.
+- ✅ It is a complete alternative to Adobe Flash Player.
+Run Flash Safely Anywhere
 - ✅ Cross-platform: Windows, macOS, Linux supported!
 - ✅ Multi-language and theme support
 - ✅ Support for running split SWF files